Main Menu » Tissues » Tissue Basics » Tissue basics 1

 Epithelial tissue >

-Epithelial tissues consist of closely-spaced cells, arranged in single or multiple layers, that line or cover all body surfaces and form glands.
+Epithelial tissues consist of closely-spaced cells, arranged in single or multiple layers, that both line or cover all body surfaces as well as form glands.
 Single-layer epithelia often have surface specializations, like cilia seen here.
 Individual cells are bound together by junctions that isolate the surface space from the intercellular space, thus providing integrity to the epithelial layer.
 All epithelia rest on a basement membrane.

 Epithelium > <p>The upper panel shows an epithelium with a single layer of cells with cilia.
 The epithelium in the lower panel has multiple cell layers.
 All epithelia have a free surface and rest on a basement membrane.</p>